evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 # Bitcoin-Native P2P Perpetual Distribution
-*A fully on-chain system for perpetual decentralized asset issuance on Bitcoin Ordinals.*
+*A fully on-chain system for decentralized asset issuance on Bitcoin Ordinals.*

 ## Introduction
 **Bitcoin-Native P2P Perpetual Distribution (“Perpetual Distribution”)** is a model for the autonomous generation and distribution of non-fungible assets on Bitcoin Ordinals.